Zdeněk Mácal: Biography

 Mácal became music director of the Milwaukee Symphony Orchestra in 1986.
-He took that orchestra on a critically acclaimed East Coast tour in 1989, which included performances at the Kennedy Center in Washington, D.C. and Carnegie Hall in New York.
-He made a very popular recording of Má vlast by Bedřich Smetana for Telarc Records in 1991.
-During his tenure in Milwaukee, the orchestra's concerts were broadcast on more than 300 radio stations.
+He took that orchestra on an East Coast tour in 1989, which included performances at the Kennedy Center in Washington, D.C. and Carnegie Hall in New York City.
+They also toured Japan in 1992.
+He made a popular recording of Smetana's Má vlast for Telarc Records in 1991.
+He conducted new music by Roberto Sierra for three years of him as composer in residence.
+The orchestra played many symphonies and tone poems by Antonín Dvořák during his tenure.

-Mácal left Milwaukee to become Music Director of the New Jersey Symphony Orchestra (NJSO) in September 1993.
-Delos International recorded Antonín Dvořák's Stabat Mater in the fall of 1994.
-In 1995, he made Dolby Surround recordings of the Symphony No. 2 in C minor and the suite from the ballet The Red Poppy by Reinhold Glière.
+Mácal became music director of the New Jersey Symphony Orchestra (NJSO) in September 1993 concurrently to Milwaukee which he left in 1995.
+He recorded with them nearly all the symphonic works by Dvořák, including his Stabat Mater in 1994.
+He conducted the world premieres of six commissions, and twelve New Jersey premieres.
+On 19 October 1997, he led the concert for the opening of the New Jersey Performing Arts Center.
+In 1995, he made Dolby Surround recordings of Reinhold Glière's Second Symphony in C minor and the suite from his ballet The Red Poppy.
 He concluded his NJSO tenure in 2002 and took on an emeritus title with the orchestra subsequently.

+After the end of the communist regime in his home country, he was able to return there.
 In 2003, Mácal was appointed chief conductor of the Czech Philharmonic.
-His contract with the orchestra was through 2008, but he suddenly resigned in September 2007.
+Although his contract with the orchestra was through 2008, he suddenly resigned in September 2007.

-In 1977, Mácal made his own orchestral arrangement of Modest Mussorgsky's piano suite Pictures at an Exhibition.
-Note to Edward Johnson - "I have never written a note or orchestration of my own"—Zdenek Mácal 20 April 1996.
-Incorrectly listed in John Holmes's "Conductors on Record."
-In 2006, Mácal made a brief appearance in the Japanese drama series Nodame Cantabile, based on the manga by Tomoko Ninomiya, during scenes shot in Prague.
-He played the main character's childhood mentor, conductor Sebastiano Vieira, a role he recently returned to for the two special episodes filmed in 2007 and broadcast on 4 and 5 January 2008.
+In 2006, Mácal made a brief appearance in the Japanese drama series Nodame Cantabile, based on the manga by Tomoko Ninomiya.
+He played the main character's childhood mentor, conductor Sebastiano Vieira.

+Mácal died in a Prague hospital on 25 October 2023, at age 87.